Luxembourg Armed Forces: Korean War

 In 1950, seventeen countries, including Luxembourg, decided to send armed forces to assist the Republic of Korea.
 The Luxembourg contingent was incorporated into the Belgian United Nations Command or the Korean Volunteer Corps.
-The Belgo-Luxemburgish battalion arrived in Korea in 1951, and was attached to the US 3rd Infantry Division.
+The Belgo-Luxembourgish battalion arrived in Korea in 1951, and was attached to the US 3rd Infantry Division.
 Two Luxembourger soldiers were killed and 17 were wounded in the war.
 The Belgo-Luxembourg battalion was disbanded in 1955.